Special Occasions

 “I wanted to buy you something,” he continued, “but I don’t got no money.”

 But his little face was filled with sadness.
-And I couldn’t bear it.
+And I couldn’t stand it!

-“Teacher,” he continued, "when I get me some money, I’m gonna buy you the bestest present in the world.”
+“Teacher,” he continued, "when I get me some money, I’m gunna buy you the bestest present in the world!”

 That’s it, I thought.
 I’ve got to do something.
 I prayed silently ...
-Lord, help me to say the right words.
+Lord, help me to say the right words to this precious child.

 Reaching out my arms, I said, “Come over here, sweetheart.”